 You can do this with any exercise but cycling is tailor-made for HIIT.

 You can pedal at low cadence – 60 to 70 – with high resistance to focus on building muscle strength or high cadence – 90 to 130 – with low resistance to focus on cardio training.
 It’s very effective and far less boring.

 Any route you ride will automatically cycle (pun intended) through more and less difficult terrain.
 You don’t have to think about it, just ride.

 The greatest surge in bike sales is among the folks between 55 and 85 years of age.
 There is a reason for this.
 Cycling is one of the best exercises for older folks who might be starting a bit late.

-In fact, cycling is being used effectively as therapy for patience with Parkinson’s Disease.
-It’s effective for everyone, even the ageing.
+In fact, cycling is being used effectively as therapy for patients with Parkinson’s Disease.
+It’s effective for everyone, even the aging.

 Disabled Folks Can Cycle

 Have you ever heard of recumbent running shoes?